RHsyseng/telco-operations/assisted-installer/bili/README.md

 A special openshift-install binary built with agent support must be used.
 In the future, this will be part of the regular openshift-install binary.

-Additionally, nmstate needs to be installed and Network Manager should have a minimum version of 1.30.
-This will also be included directly in the agent subcommand
+Additionally, NMState needs to be installed and NetworkManager should have a minimum version of 1.30.
+In the future, this will also be included directly in the agent subcommand.

 #### **Cluster manifests**